Elections

 Elections are a core process within a democracy.
 They provide opportunities for important debate on the future of a country.

-Elections that are free and fair help make sure everyone gets to have a say in how their society is run.
-Free and fair elections also help make sure everyone has the chance to influence change for the better.
+Credible elections help make sure everyone gets to have a say in how their society is run and help make sure everyone has the chance to influence change for the better.

 What is more, credible electoral processes increase the legitimacy of political institutions.
 They can also improve levels of trust in elected representatives.
-The voting process on election day affects the integrity of elections.
-Electoral integrity is also affected by how inclusive and representative the broader process is.
+But the credibility or integrity of an electoral process does not depend on the voting day alone.
+Electoral integrity is also affected by how inclusive, transparent, and accountable the other stages of the broader electoral process are.

 WFD offers support to partners at all phases of the electoral cycle: before, during and after the election period.
 We help countries to: